-With a carbon fiber chassis composed of roughly 11,000 components, cars had to weigh at least 728 kg (1,598 lbs.) including the weight of drivers, but excluding the fuel.
-(In comparison, a Honda Civic weighed over 3,000 lbs.)
+With a carbon fiber chassis composed of roughly 11,000 components, 8 cars had to weigh at least 728 kg (1,598 lbs.) including the weight of drivers, but excluding the fuel.
+9 (In comparison, a Honda Civic ii DRS was a form of driver-adjustable bodywork aimed at reducing aerodynamic drag in order to increase top speed and promote overtaking.

+weighed over 3,000 lbs.)
 Cars were rebuilt or redesigned as necessary from race to race depending on the track.